-Well, this was supposed to a review of Dawn of War 3 but I decided to go back to its roots because I absolutely love this game series, its history and characters.
+Well, this was supposed to be a review of Dawn of War 3 but I decided to go back to its roots because I absolutely love this game series, its history and characters.
 This article will be released in parts and it will cover all the plots of the games before moving on to the review of Dawn of War 3, so without further ado let’s get the pain train rolling.

 Dawn of War

 The series starts off on the planet of Tartarus, which is under siege by a huge Ork invasion force.
 Colonel Brom of 37th Tartarus Planetary Defence Force (PDF), is leading a valiant but shrinking defence.
 This is where we get our first meeting with Gabriel Angelos, who is Captain of the 3rd Company of Blood Ravens.
 Both forces manage to defeat the large Ork force surrounding the 37th Tartarus PDF.

 Gabriel is later joined by his battle brother, Librarian Isador Akios.
 Isador is aware that Gabriel is troubled by the event that occurred on the Blood Ravens homeworld of Cyrene, Gabriel asks for it to not be mentioned again, as Cyrene was his responsibility.
 After the 3rd Company defeat the Orks invasion force, Blood Raven scouts discover that forces of Chaos are operating on the planet.